 What Are the Key Responsibilities of Customer Success Agents?

 Strengthening Relationships: No one likes to feel like a number or a dollar sign.
-It’s the role of customer success to build a strong relationship with clients so they feel heard, understood, and supported.
+It’s the role of customer success to build a strong relationship with clients, so they feel heard, understood, and supported.

 Explaining New Features: Especially important in B2B SaaS, keeping clients updated on new features or procedures is an important part of the customer success job.
-If clients feel as though they initially didn’t or no longer understand the product or service, they could start looking for something they perceive as easier to understand or simpler to use.
+If clients feel they initially didn’t or no longer understand the product or service, they could start looking for something they perceive as easier to understand or simpler to use.
 Every update is meant to make the user’s life easier in some way, but customers don’t always adapt easily to changes.

 Connect Clients with Customer Service: As a customer success agent works with clients, there may be occasions when a client needs technical assistance to get the product or service working for them.
 Clients don’t always reach out to customer service when they should, which can lead to feelings of frustration.
-A good customer success agent will guide the client to the services they need before a molehill becomes a mountain.
+A good customer success agent will guide clients to the services they need before a molehill becomes a mountain.

 How to Measure the Value of a Customer Success Team